BrightChamps Logo

 Multiplying Mixed Fractions with Like Denominators

-Multiplying mixed fractions with like denominators is the process of multiplying two mixed fractions with same denominators.
+Multiplying mixed fractions with like denominators is the process of multiplying two mixed fractions that share the same bottom number.
 Follow these steps to multiply the mixed fractions with like denominators:

 Professor Greenline from BrightChamps